Remington Model 788: Variants

 A left-handed version was produced in .308 and 6mm Remington calibers.
 The Carbine version with an 18.5 in barrel was produced in .308 Winchester, 7mm-08, and .243.
 The stock was revised in 1980 being the only significant change throughout the production history.
-The following table presents a breakdown of this rifle's 15 year production run by caliber, year, and configuration.
+The following table presents a breakdown of this rifle's 13 year production run by caliber, year, and configuration.

+MAC Destroyer Carbine

+Designed by former Office of Strategic Services (OSS) officer Mitchell WerBell III as a considerably more robust version of the silenced De Lisle carbine for special and clandestine operations in Indochina.
+While WerBell's original design was a modified Destroyer carbine, most of the carbines delivered to the US Army by the Military Armament Corporation (MAC) were Model 788 rifles converted to fire 9×19mm Parabellum rounds, fitted with a silencer and a Tasco 4× magnification power scope, and modified to accept Walther P38 magazines due the shortage of surplus Spanish guns in the American market.